Preclik02/NullOS/ArcNull/README.md

 ## 📦 Installation

-> ⚠️ This shell is intended to be used as part of the ArcOS system.
+> ⚠️ This terminal is intended to be used as part of the ArcOS system.

 1. Clone **ArcOS** (which includes ArcNull) into your `~/Documents` folder: